psellcam/Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification/README.md

 6. "main_clean.py" and "main.py" are the main files with "main_clean.py" being a cleaner written version but "main.py" contains more detailed comments.

+# Problems

+If you are having any problems with the code, or I have made a mistake in the readme section, please feel free to email me at ps644@cam.ac.uk